Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds

 \section{Introduction}

-Enumerating coherent sheaves satisfying different conditions has seen a major development since 1990's following the construction of virtual fundamental cycles (VFC) in \cite{Thomas,LiTian, BF}.
-Even in recent days, there are many new results computing virtual counts of coherent sheaves on surfaces and 3-folds.
-To extend these ideas to 4-folds, a new approach was pioneered by Borisov--Joyce \cite{BJ} (using derived differential geometry) and Oh-Thomas \cite{OT}\footnote{See also the work of Cao--Leung which constructed the class in some simple cases \cite{CL}.}.
-They constructed new virtual fundamental classes for moduli spaces of sheaves on Calabi--Yau 4-folds, which unlike their predecessors obtained using Behrend--Fantechi \cite{BF}, are not canonically determined by their deformation and obstruction theory.
+Following the philosophy of Donaldson \cite{Do83}, who defined invariants counting \textit{anti-self-dual connections} on a real 4-manifold, Donaldson--Thomas proposed a holomorphic version of this construction for a Calabi--Yau fourfold $X$ in \cite{DT96}.
+To give a rigorous formulation of their ideas, a new approach to sheaf counting was pioneered by Borisov--Joyce \cite{BJ} (using derived differential geometry) and Oh-Thomas \cite{OT}\footnote{See also the work of Cao--Leung \cite{CL} which focused on some special cases.}.
+They constructed new virtual fundamental classes (from now on VFCs for short) for moduli spaces of sheaves on Calabi--Yau 4-folds, which unlike their analogs obtained using Behrend--Fantechi \cite{BF}, are not canonically determined by their deformation and obstruction theory.

-The additional input needed to use the machinery of \cite{BJ} and \cite{OT} is a choice of orientation on the moduli space, existence of which was proven in \cite{CGJ} for projective Calabi--Yau 4-folds and by the author \cite{bojko} for quasi-projective ones.
-It should be noted that this leads to complications that require new technology.
+The additional input needed to use the machinery of \cite{BJ} and \cite{OT} is a choice of orientation on the moduli space, the existence of which was proved in \cite{CGJ} for projective Calabi--Yau 4-folds and by the author \cite{bojko} for quasi-projective ones.
+It should be noted that this leads to complications that need to be addressed.

-In this paper we focus on the compact case.
-Some partial results in this setting have been obtained by Cao--Qu \cite{CaoQu} extending Cao--Kool \cite{CK1}, but the majority of computations have been done for local 4-folds.
-Because for now the construction of the deformation invariant VFC requires the CY condition even for ideal sheaves of points, one is unable to use algebraic cobordism to reduce everything to toric computations as in \cite{Li, LP}.
+In this paper, we focus on the compact case.
+Some results in this setting have been obtained by Park \cite{Huy} extending the ones of Cao--Kool \cite{CK1}, but the majority of computations have been done for local 4-folds.
+Because for now, the construction of the deformation invariant VFC requires the Calabi--Yau condition even for ideal sheaves of points, one is unable to use algebraic cobordism to reduce everything to toric computations as in \cite{Li, LP}.
 Instead, we will use the conjectural wall-crossing along the lines of Gross--Joyce--Tanaka \cite{GJT}.